knstmrd/musicgen/README.md

 * Speed up feature extraction

-* Try some sort of Phase Vocoder approach to get rid of phase issues (akin to [http://www.johnglover.net/blog/generating-sound-with-rnns.html](this approach))
+* Try some sort of Phase Vocoder approach to get rid of phase issues (akin to [this approach](http://www.johnglover.net/blog/generating-sound-with-rnns.html))